Redshift-space distortion constraints on the neutrino mass and models to alleviate the Hubble tension: Results

 \subsection{Varying $m_e$}

-The 68\% constraints and best-fit values of the cosmological parameters on the varying $m_e$ model and the varying $m_e$ + $m_\nu$ model are summarized in Tab.~\ref{Tab:68} and Tab.~\ref{Tab:best}.
+The 68\% constraints and best-fit values of the cosmological parameters on the varying $m_e$ model and the varying $m_e$ + $m_\nu$ model are summarized in Table~\ref{Tab:68} and Table~\ref{Tab:best}.
 The-one dimensional posterior distributions and two-dimensional allowed regions are shown in Fig.~\ref{fig:me}.

 For the varying $m_e$ (fixed neutrino mass) model, when we include RSD data, we find that a smaller electron mass and a slightly lower Hubble constant are preferred as,

 and